fistasolutions/learn-database-unicorndevelopers/09generalizationandagregation.md

-# Generalization and Aggregation in ER Model
+# Generalization and Aggregation in ER Modeling: Building Hierarchies and Abstractions

 ## 🎯 Learning Outcomes
 By the end of this overview, you will understand: